NAVIGATING and USING the CLASSICAL JAPANESE PORTAL ("CJP")

-The notes add up to a starter kit of analytic tools for opening up the Japanese texts we'll be studying.
-They should help serve as a bridge to studying the texts on your own, with modern translations, dictionaries, and other reference works of your choosing.
+- The contents of the left-hand pages add up to a starter kit of analytic tools for opening up and exploring the texts and the language used there.
+These tools should help prepare you to move on to studying more of these same works and others on your own, with dictionaries, translations, and other reference works of your choosing.

 The romanized transcription used in these notes follows kana spelling of the time, so in a variety of syllables the accepted classical pronunciation cannot be had by simply reading with today's sound values.
 For both, you need to know the old kana spelling (旧仮名遣い kyuu kanazukai).

 Asterisks refer to non-attested but hypothesized or reconstructed forms.
 "X < Y" means "X derives from Y," i.e. Y in some way formed the basis for the newer item X.